The Last Domino? Tour

 The Last Domino?
-Tour was a concert tour by English rock band Genesis, staged following the announcement of their reunion after a 13-year hiatus.
-It featured the core trio of keyboardist Tony Banks, drummer/singer Phil Collins, and bassist/guitarist Mike Rutherford, the most commercially successful line-up in the band's history, with Daryl Stuermer on guitars and bass, and Collins's son Nic on drums.
+Tour was the final concert tour by the English rock band Genesis, staged between 20 September 2021 and 26 March 2022 following the announcement of their reunion after a 13-year hiatus.
+It featured the core trio of keyboardist Tony Banks, drummer/singer Phil Collins, and bassist/guitarist Mike Rutherford, the most commercially successful line-up in the band's history, with Daryl Stuermer on guitars and bass, Collins's son Nic on drums, and Daniel Pearce and Patrick Smyth on backing vocals.

-The tour comprised 47 shows across Europe and North America between 20 September 2021 and 26 March 2022, marking the first Genesis performances since the trio reunited for the Turn It On Again Tour in 2007.
+The band told BBC News they were doing the tour in order to "put it to bed".
+The tour comprised 47 shows across Europe and North America, marking the first Genesis performances since the trio reunited for the Turn It On Again Tour in 2007.
 The UK leg was rescheduled three times due to the COVID-19 pandemic, with the London gigs rescheduled a fourth time.

 Background

-Genesis last saw activity in 2007 when Phil Collins reunited with Tony Banks and Mike Rutherford to reform the trio line-up after a failed attempt to reunite with past members Peter Gabriel and Steve Hackett.
-They completed the Turn It On Again Tour, after which the group entered a 13-year hiatus.
-During this time, Gabriel, Hackett, and original guitarist Anthony Phillips reunited with the three core members for the 2014 BBC documentary, Genesis: Together and Apart.
-Since 2011, the five have expressed mixed opinions about a reunion of the five-piece line-up of the band.
-A return to group activity became possible when Collins ended a five-year retirement from music in 2015 and embarked on his Not Dead Yet Tour, which ended in October 2019 and featured his teenage son Nic Collins on drums.
-After attending a show in London, Banks and Rutherford expressed an interest in touring with Collins again.
+In October 2007, the trio line-up of Phil Collins, Tony Banks, and Mike Rutherford completed the Turn It On Again Tour, after which the group entered a 13-year hiatus.
+During this time, the three reunited with former members Peter Gabriel and Steve Hackett in the 2014 documentary Genesis: Together and Apart.
+Between 2011 and 2015, the five expressed mixed opinions about a reunion of the five-piece line-up of the band.
+A return to group activity became possible when Collins ended a five-year retirement from music in 2015 and embarked on his Not Dead Yet Tour, which ended in 2019 and featured his son Nic Collins on drums.
+Banks and Rutherford attended one of the shows in London, after which they expressed an interest in touring with Collins again.
 Later in the tour, Rutherford joined Collins on stage to perform the Genesis song "Follow You Follow Me".
 Collins said that The Last Domino?
-Tour was his final with the group.
-Banks was open to the band continuing, depending on how the members and the audience received the tour, though he later said that after the 2022 dates, "that will be it."
+Tour would be his final with the group.
+Banks was initially open to the band possibly continuing, depending on how the members and the audience received the tour, though he later said that after the 2022 dates, "that will be it."